richardschoen/ibmcloudpub/README.md

 # Useful scripts and info for working with IBM Power Virtual Server

-## Creating a cloud enabled image from the cloud CLI
+## Creating a cloud enabled image from the Power Cloud CLI
 This command line will create a new IBM i V7R5 instance in the IBM i cloud.
+This is a shared uncapped image on an s922 Power 9 machine using 0.25 CPU with 8gb ram.
+Using the 3 iops disk.
 ```
 ibmcloud pi ins create ibmiinstance-1
 --image IBMi-75-06-2924-1